nateshmbhat/electron-react-ts-starter/README.md

 npm run release // or npm run build
 ```

-**DONE AND DUSTED !**  .
+**Sit back and have a cub of Coffee while the app gets built**  .

-You will now have a full fledged application with the given icon waiting for you in the `dist` folder.
+You will now have a full fledged application waiting for you in the `dist` folder.

 ---

 ### Misc And Extra Options  :
++ If your app uses React Router , make sure you use `HashRouter` instead of `BrowserRouter` .
 + In the `renderer/package.json` , use the `build` property to modify the settings for electron-builder.
 All assets and static files in your project should be present in the `assets` folder.
 + To get different installer types like 'msi' , 'appx' , '7z' , 'zip' etc , change the `target` property inside the `build` property in `renderer/package.json` .
 + If you have nested structure of typescript files in the `main` folder , make sure that you copy all the generated javascript `.js` files into the `renderer/public/`  folder before building the react app (This would add the javascript files in the public folder into the build folder when building our react-app).